Masemiliano/Blood-Bowl/README.md

 # Blood-Bowl
 I have programmed the board game Blood Bowl in python3 and pygame.
-It is not yet finshed, though many functions do exist.
+It is not yet finished, though many functions do exist.
 If you like it, I would love to see some feedback and bug reports.
 I have a google website for it, but it's currently in Swedish, and the game is also only available in Swedish.
 I will make an English version of the website and the game if anybody is interested...